Barcelona’s Best Brunch Spots

 Two slices of organic whole grain bread, each topped generously with chunky avocado spread and topped with fried onion and fluffy scrambled tofu eggs (vegan). €14.5.

 Located on the gorgeous tree-lined Passeig de Sant Joan boulevard, Firebug opened at the beginning of 2016 and quickly made its mark on the brunch scene.
 Their focus is on serving fresh, whole foods and healthy ingredients.
-Favourites include their traditional fry-up with bacon, beans, mushroom and eggs, chorizo hash with manchego cheese and turkish eggs ‘Cilbir’, whilst you could get adventurous and order the devilled crab.
+Favourites include their traditional fry-up with bacon, beans, mushroom and eggs, chorizo hash with manchego cheese and Turkish eggs ‘Cilbir’, whilst you could get adventurous and order the devilled crab.
 Vegan options include sourdough bruschettas and Asian-style avocado salads.
 There’s a great terrace too, for enjoying your food al fresco.

 Signature Dish: Mediterranean Toast

-Organic sourdough bread, sun-dried tomato, black olives, avocado, poached eggs, feta cheese, lemon and pistaccio dukkah. €9.75.
+Organic sourdough bread, sun-dried tomato, black olives, avocado, poached eggs, feta cheese, lemon zest and nutty dukkah. €12.50

 6. Belushi’s ‘Bottomless Brunch’

-Popular with hip travellers (many of whom are staying at the St. Christopher’s Inn hostel upstairs!), this spacious international bar serves up a ‘Bottomless Brunch’ at weekends only to hungry young things.
+Popular with hip travellers (many of whom are staying at the St. Christopher’s Inn hostel upstairs!), this spacious international bar serves up a ‘Bottomless Brunch’ between 12 and 3pm daily to hungry young things.
 The concept is simple.
-Pay €20 for one brunch dish, one premium cocktail and infinite mimosas or cervezas within a 90 minute sitting.
+Pay €25 for one brunch dish, one premium cocktail and infinite mimosas or cervezas within a 90 minute sitting.
 Not a bad deal at all!
-On the menu you’ll find the likes of Porky Pancakes, Avotoastie & Eggs and BLT Brioche, the latter two of which are vegetarian friendly.
-You can arrive anytime between 12pm and 3pm on Saturdays and Sundays to tuck in!
-During week days, you can still grab an English Breakfast and other options until 1pm.
-Check their website for more details and menus.
+On the menu you’ll find the likes of their Resurrection Bagel (egg, bacon, arugula, tomatoes and hash browns), a Breakfast Burrito with peppers, onions, mushrooms, eggs, cheese and hash browns, vegetarian), the Avobagel (plant-based) and fluffy pancakes with mixed berries (vegetarian).
+Check their website (below) for more details and menus.

-Signature Dish: Maxi Americano
+Signature Dish: Resurrection Bagel

-9. Flaherty’s ‘Bottomless Brunch’
+8. Flaherty’s ‘Bottomless Brunch’

 Signature Dish: Traditional Irish Breakfast